Dee Dee Sharp: Rise to fame and mainstream success

+Resurgence and later years

 As Dee Dee Sharp Gamble, she had a career resurgence during the disco era and hit the charts again with her version of 10 CC's "I'm Not In Love."
 She also joined Lou Rawls, Billy Paul, Teddy Pendergrass, The O'Jays and Archie Bell as a member of the Philadelphia International All Stars, who had a minor hit with "Let's Clean Up the Ghetto."
 In 1980 she spent four weeks at number one on the Hot Dance Club Play chart with "Breaking and Entering" / "Easy Money," from her album Dee Dee.

-In 1992, Sharp's 1962 hit "Gravy (For My Mashed Potatoes)" was featured in a scene in the American movie comedy Sister Act which starred Whoopi Goldberg.
-It was also included as part of the film's soundtrack album.
-More recent appearances included a performance at Pontins in the UK for the Northern Soul Show, and at the 2008 Detroit Jazz Festival.
-In May 2009, she appeared in Belgium at the Salle De L'Hotel de Ville.
+Sharp has continued to perform into the 21st century.
+She appeared at Pontins in the United Kingdom as part of the Northern Soul Show, performed at the 2008 Detroit Jazz Festival, and appeared at the Salle de l'Hôtel de Ville in Belgium in May 2009.
+In 2017, she performed at Jerry Blavat's Gospel, Soul and Doo Wop Reunion in Philadelphia.

 Personal life

-In a documentary film, Muhammad Ali: The Whole Story (1996), Sharp revealed that she was engaged to boxer Muhammad Ali in 1964.
-After defeating Sonny Liston for the heavyweight title in Miami, Ali proposed to her, but he insisted on consulting Malcolm X before making any final plans.
-Sharp was allegedly told by Malcolm X that they could only get married if she agreed to become a black Muslim.
-Sharp's mother called off the engagement when she learned of the conversion requirement.
+In a documentary film, Muhammad Ali: The Whole Story (1996), Sharp revealed that she was engaged to boxer Muhammad Ali—then known as Cassius Clay.
+They had met when Sharp had a residency at the Knight Beat nightclub in Overtown, Miami in 1963.
+According to Sharp, Ali proposed to her before his first heavyweight champion fight Sonny Liston in Miami Beach in 1964.
+Sharp accepted, but Ali said he first needed to consult Malcolm X before making final arrangements.
+Sharp recalled that Malcolm X told her they could marry only if she converted to the Nation of Islam.
+After learning of the conversion requirement, Sharp's mother refused to give her approval, ending the engagement.

 Sharp was married to Kenny Gamble from 1967 to 1980, during which time she was known as Dee Dee Sharp Gamble.

 Sharp and her husband Bill Witherspoon reside in Medford, New Jersey.

+Legacy

+In 2017, harp was inducted into the Philadelphia Music Alliance's Walk of Fame.

+In pop culture

+In 1992, Sharp's 1962 hit "Gravy (For My Mashed Potatoes)" was featured in a scene in the American movie comedy Sister Act which starred Whoopi Goldberg.
+It was also included as part of the film's soundtrack album.